2017 Coachella Valley Music And Arts Festival: Lady Gaga’s Set Details Revealed

 Lady Gaga plays Coachella Saturday April 15th and 22nd at 11:20 P.M. on the Coachella stage.

-[Featured image by Darron Cummings/ AP Images]
+[Featured Image by Darron Cummings/AP Images]